rapid7/insightconnect-plugins/google_cloud_compute/help.md

 #### Update Firewall

-This action is used to updates the specified firewall rule with the data included in the request.
+This action is used to update the specified firewall rule with the data included in the request.

 ##### Input